Sudetenland: Early origins

-The Celtic and Boii tribes settled there and the region was first mentioned on the map of Ptolemaios in the 2nd century AD.
+The Celtic Boii settled there and the region was first mentioned on the map of Ptolemaios in the 2nd century AD.
 The Germanic tribe of the Marcomanni dominated the entire core of the region in later centuries.
 Those tribes already built cities like Brno, but moved west during the Migration Period.
 In the 7th century AD Slavic people moved in and were united under Samo's realm.
 Later in the High Middle Ages Germans settled into the less populated border region.

 In the Middle Ages the regions situated on the mountainous border of the Duchy and the Kingdom of Bohemia (Crown of Saint Václav) had since the Migration Period been settled mainly by western Slavic Czechs.
 Along the Bohemian Forest in the west, the Czech lands bordered on the German Slavic tribes (German Sorbs) stem duchies of Bavaria and Franconia; marches of the medieval German kingdom had also been established in the adjacent Austrian lands south of the Bohemian-Moravian Highlands and the northern Meissen region beyond the Ore Mountains.
-In the course of the Ostsiedlung (settlement of the east) German settlement from the 13th century onwards continued to move into the Upper Lusatia region and the duchies of Silesia north of the Sudetes mountain range.
+In the course of the Ostsiedlung (settlement of the east), German settlement from the 13th century onwards continued to move into the Upper Lusatia region and the duchies of Silesia north of the Sudetes mountain range.

 From as early as the second half of the 13th century onwards these Bohemian border regions were settled by ethnic Germans, who were invited by the Přemyslid Bohemian kings—especially by Ottokar II (1253–1278) and Wenceslaus II (1278–1305).
 After the extinction of the Přemyslid dynasty in 1306, the Bohemian nobility backed John of Luxembourg as king against his rival Duke Henry of Carinthia.
-In 1322 King John of Bohemia acquired (for the third time) the formerly Imperial Egerland region in the west and vassalized most of the Piast Silesian duchies, as acknowledged by King Casimir III of Poland by the 1335 Treaty of Trentschin.
+In 1322, King John of Bohemia acquired (for the third time) the formerly Imperial Egerland region in the west and vassalized most of the Piast Silesian duchies, as acknowledged by King Casimir III of Poland by the 1335 Treaty of Trentschin.
 His son, Bohemian King Charles IV, was elected King of the Romans in 1346 and crowned Holy Roman Emperor in 1355.
 He added the Lusatias to the Lands of the Bohemian Crown, which then comprised large territories with a significant German population.

 In the hilly border regions German settlers established major manufactures of forest glass.
 The situation of the German population was aggravated by the Hussite Wars (1419–1434), though there were also some Germans among the Hussite insurgents.
+Despite the hardships of the Hussite Wars, the German population remained dominant in the border regions.